 The fifth course of the GDLD program (LGST 559) is a final, integrated project that challenges you to bring your newly acquired skills and knowledge to bear on an original legislative drafting project.
 This project is designed to allow you to demonstrate how you have consolidated and integrated the knowledge that you brought to, and gained during, the course of your studies.

-For further information on PBDLD faculty and staff, see the Post-Baccalaureate Diploma in Legislative Drafting Faculty page.
+For further information on GDLD faculty and staff, see the Graduate Diploma in Legislative Drafting Faculty page.